JThomas404/AWS-Cost-Monitoring-Script/Shell_commands_used.md

 ### 1. **Setting Up Your Environment**

 #### **1.1 `aws configure`**
-- **Function**: This command configures AWS CLI with the necessary credentials and region.
+- **Function**: Configures AWS CLI with the necessary credentials and region.
-- **Project Context**: Used to set up AWS access keys, secret keys, and the default region for querying AWS Cost Explorer.
+- **Project Context**: This command is used to set up AWS access keys, secret keys, and the default region for querying AWS Cost Explorer.

 ```bash
 aws configure
 ```
-- **Explanation**: You are prompted to enter AWS Access Key ID, Secret Access Key, default region name, and default output format.
+- **Explanation**: You will be prompted to enter AWS Access Key ID, Secret Access Key, default region name, and default output format.
 This setup ensures that the AWS CLI is authenticated and ready to interact with AWS services.

 #### **1.2 `curl`**
 - **Function**: A tool for transferring data from or to a server, typically used for APIs.
-- **Project Context**: This command could be used to test the connectivity to AWS APIs or query services manually, especially in debugging or if integrating external APIs.
+- **Project Context**: This command could be used to test connectivity to AWS APIs or query services manually, especially for debugging or when integrating external APIs.

 ```bash
 curl https://api.example.com/data